samrae7/FOODit-FrontEndTest/README.md

 - This is a mobile design which would be accessed by various devises/browsers.

+- The contents of the basket will be retained between browser reloads.

 - It should be as true to the designs as possible, but candidates should feel free to add anything that improves the flow/design.

 - A solution should show an understanding of the problems involved and make use of the tech stack to solve them.